Get in Touch with NAME

 - Regular resources sufficient to maintain themselves without depending on the social assistance system of Malta;

-- Sickness insurance policy in respect of all risks typically covered for Maltese nationals;
+- Health insurance policy in respect of all risks typically covered for Maltese nationals;

 - Assets with a minimum value of not less than EUR500,000, out of which a minimum of EUR150,000 shall be in the form of financial assets.